ckilb/product-designer-docs/customizations/monkey-patching.md

 nav_order: 1
 ---

-# Post Compilation
+# Monkey Patching

 ## Quick Start

-You can customize the product designer with post compilation customizations.
+You can customize the product designer using monkey patching.
 With this approach you keep the asset files (JavaScript and CSS) bundled with the designer plugin for you online shop untouched but add your own JavaScript and CSS files which will be loaded additionally.

-The following steps will explain to you how to add post compilation customizations.
+The following steps will explain to you how to add monkey patches.
 Please make sure that you have installed and configured the designer beforehand.

 ### CSS customizations